genestack/admin-docs/docs/home/clouds/aws.md

 - in the `Key policy` of the KMS key that is used to encrypt data in the S3 bucket

+## Cross-account S3 access by assuming an IAM role in target account

+The approach is based on the [official documentation](https://repost.aws/knowledge-center/cross-account-access-iam).

+If the S3 bucket uses `SSE-KMS` encryption, then it is necessary to additionally grant access to the KMS key in the items below:

+- in the `IAM policy` that is attached to the IAM role

+- in the `Key policy` of the KMS key that is used to encrypt data in the S3 bucket

+Choose the appropriate `Trust Policy` based on how the ODM accesses AWS resources:

+- You can find the recommended `Trust Relationships` for EKS IRSA here [IRSA Trust Relationships](#configuration-examples).

+- You can find the recommended `Trust Relationships` for EKS Pod Identity here [Pod Identity Trust Relationships](#configuration-examples).

+This is how the `Trust Relationships` for the IAM role in the target account should appear - [IAM role in target account Trust Relationships](#configuration-examples)

 ## Cross-account ECR access

 ⚠️ **Mandatory in case of processors-controller usage**